polarity-dev/polarity-ecs-ebs-plugin/README.md

             ContainerPath: <your desired path of your app in the container>

 ```
-- Task Definition using Terraform
+- Task Definition example using Terraform

 ```terraform
 resource "aws_ecs_task_definition" "task_with_ebs" {